initpa/initpa/README.md

 - 🔭 I’m currently working on iOS, iPadOS, MacOS, WatchOS, Widjets.
 - 🌱 I’m currently learning Swift, SwiftUI, Combine.
 - 👯 I’m looking to collaborate on Mobile Tech
-- 🤔 I’m looking for help with hybrid technologies like Reack, Xamrin
+- 🤔 I’m looking for help with building frameworks, SDK's with swift
 - 📫 How to reach me: Twitter @nitpa.in, Email: nitpa.bh@gmail.com